When Dr IG Patel turns 100

 There have been other Governors with comparable academic brilliance.
 I don’t mean a foreign degree; there have been questionable and forgettable ones with foreign credentials and brilliant ones without any.
 Other Governors, too, have straddled the world of global finance and multilateral institutions, maybe even with comparable elan, though not with similar all-round acceptance and reverence.
 A few others have also stood up to the government and its minions when required, their values and moral reputation untainted.
 Some others have also built bridges with ordinary people in their unique ways.
 Four or five others would have even had equivalent or longer tenures.
 But perhaps no other has combined all these and courageously written about their ordeals without malice towards anyone and walked to greater heights in public life without seeking or seeming to be seeking official patronage of any kind.

 It is worth recalling, and as I will elaborate in subsequent posts, all of IG’s recognition and positions, including scholarships to go to Cambridge, postings at the IMF, Ministry of Finance, the Commissioner General’s Office in Washington, UNDP, Reserve Bank of India, IIM Ahmedabad, and the London School of Economics, came after him, mostly serendipitously, and not because of his actively pursuing them.
 On the other hand, there is the famous instance of his turning down an offer to join the Narasimha Rao cabinet as the Finance Minister.
-Conversely, he neither encouraged nor had any hangers-on, whether classmates or research assistants, who would move with him from institution to institution.
+Conversely, he neither encouraged nor had any hangers-on, whether classmates, colleagues, or research assistants, who would move with him from institution to institution in a wanton display of academic cronyism.

 Referring to Dr IG Patel